We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Facebook ads work in a different way to Adwords: rather than paying to display your ads to people who are entering keywords into a search engine, you are paying to display your ads to people who have told Facebook what they are interested in.

-For example, using Facebook ads you could advertize Beatles T-shirts to people who like the Beatles; VW key rings to people who drive Volkswagens and so on.
+For example, you could use Facebook to advertise Beatles T-shirts to people who like the Beatles; VW key rings to people who drive Volkswagens and so on.

 Facebook ads are very powerful and let you target audiences to the nth degree, but use them incorrectly and you could find ad account disabled (with serious implications for your online business).